mwmerz/testing-frontend/README.md

-# Alliance NFT Claim Site
+# Workshop for testing things